axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/concepts-diskbuffer/get-information-about-disk-buffer-files/get-information-about-disk-buffer-files-printing-content/_index.md

 ## Short example output for printed content

-## Example: short output that shows the printed content of the disk-buffer files used in {{% productparam "abbrev" %}}
+## Example: short output that shows the printed content of the disk-buffer files used in {{% param "product.abbrev" %}}

-The following short output example shows the printed content of the disk-buffer files used in {{% productparam "abbrev" %}}:
+The following short output example shows the printed content of the disk-buffer files used in {{% param "product.abbrev" %}}:

 ```c